ropensci-review-tools/pkgcheck/cran-comments.md

 This is a new submission.
 Note that many tests have `testthat::skip_on_cran()` flags, because the package performs many checks specific to GitHub, the platform used for rOpenSci's software review.
 These require an API token.
 As many tests as possible are nevertheless run on CRAN machines, including thorough checks of the general input/output structures of this package, and all main workflow stages.

+This submission fixes issues identified in previous initial submission attempt, including:

+- The DOI entry in DESCRIPTION has been fixed as instructed

 ## R CMD check results

 This submission generates no ERRORs or WARNINGs on the platforms listed below.